 member: user:jane@example.com

-The member property specifies the identity receiving access, using formats like “user:jane@example.com” or “serviceAccount:app@project.iam.gserviceaccount.com”.
+The member property specifies who receives access using formats like “user:jane@example.com” or “serviceAccount:app@project.iam.gserviceaccount.com”.
 The role property defines the permission level.
-The asset, dataplexZone, lake, and location properties identify which Dataplex asset receives the binding.
-This resource is non-authoritative: it adds one member without removing others who already have the role.
+The asset, dataplexZone, lake, and location properties identify which Dataplex asset to configure.
+This resource is non-authoritative, meaning it adds the member without removing others who already have the role.

 Grant a role to multiple members at once